CatchTheTornado/askql/README.md

 ## Troubleshooting

-If you didn't find answers to your questions here, write on ourour [Discord community](https://discord.gg/pYdzypH).
+If you didn't find answers to your questions here, write on our [Discord community](https://discord.gg/pYdzypH).
 We will both help you with the first steps and discuss more advanced topics.

 ## License